seanfitz121/SFWebForge/replit.md

 - ✅ Updated JSON-LD structured data to remove price specifications
 - ✅ Changed "Affordable Pricing" to "Great Value" in About page
 - ✅ Updated Contact and About page CTAs to remove pricing references
+- ✅ Added professional stock images to homepage, services, and about pages
+- ✅ Homepage: Two-column hero layout with workspace image
+- ✅ Services: Image breaking up template setup section
+- ✅ About: Professional workspace image for personality

 ### October 15, 2025
 - ✅ Initial project setup with Next.js, TypeScript, and Tailwind CSS v4